Company Filing History:

 Career Highlights

 Helen H Lee is associated with Abbott Laboratories Corporation, a leading company in the healthcare sector.
-Her work at Abbott has allowed her to develop and refine her inventions, contributing to advancements in diagnostic methods.
+Her work at Abbott has allowed her to contribute to advancements in diagnostic methods that are crucial for effective disease management.

 Collaborations

 Throughout her career, Helen has collaborated with esteemed colleagues, including Kathleen A Hanley and A David Hofferbert.
-These collaborations have further enhanced her research and development efforts.
+These collaborations have further enriched her research and innovations in the field.

 Conclusion